amspector100/knockadapt/README.md

 the exact test_method, you get the idea.
 - To run a test with profiling, try ``python3 -m pytest {path} --profile``.
 This should generate a set of .prof files in prof/.
 Then you can run snakeviz filename.prof to visualize the output.
 There are also more flags/options for outputs in the command line command.
+- However, this isn't reallyyy recommended - cprofilev is much better.
+To run cprofilev, copy and paste the test to proftest/* and then run ``python3 -m cprofilev proftest/test_name.py``.

 ## To do